kkpan11/chiron-hei-hk/WOFF2_TTF/npm-package-readme.md

 typefaces.
 This makes it suitable for use in a Traditional Chinese environment.

-Chiron Hei HK is available in several configurations: OpenType/CFF (OTF), TrueType (TTF), OpenType/CFF2 (OTF) variable font, TrueType variable font, and the webfont version in WOFF File Format 2.0 (WOFF2) variable font format in TTF and OTF flavors.
+Chiron Hei HK is available in several configurations: OpenType/CFF (OTF), TrueType (TTF), OpenType/CFF2 (OTF) variable font, TrueType variable font, and the webfont version in WOFF File Format 2.0 (WOFF2) variable font format.

 This package provides the webfont (WOFF2/TTF) build of the font.
 It utilizes Unicode-range subsetting technology to reduce